Auto-install required R packages

-The Instituto Nacional de Ecología y Cambio Climático (INECC) created the SINAICA website to gather the information generated by all the air quality monitoring stations located throughout Mexico.
-The pollution and meteorological information is generated by the monitoring stations run by the local authorities, who then trasmit it to SINAICA.
-This R package provides tools for downloading that information, and in this example we'll use it to create a simple map of PM10 pollution in Guadalajara.
+The Instituto Nacional de Ecología y Cambio Climático (INECC) created the SINAICA website to aggregate air quality data from monitoring stations across Mexico.
+This information is generated by local authorities and transmitted to SINAICA.
+This R package provides tools for downloading this data.
+In this example, we will use it to create a simple map of PM10 pollution in Guadalajara.

 First, load the packages necessary for running the analysis